-Adult Protective Services in Fresno and Madera counties received 5,479 reports of alleged elder abuse and handled 561 confirmed cases of elder abuse perpetrated by others from October 2021 to September 2022.
-The Long-Term Care Ombudsman Program handled complaints for residents of long-term care facilities in fiscal year 2020-2021.
+Adult Protective Services in Fresno and Madera counties received 4,718 reports of alleged elder abuse and handled 525 confirmed cases of elder abuse perpetrated by others in 2020.
+The Long-Term Care Ombudsman Program handled 675 complaints for residents of long-term care facilities in fiscal year 2019-2020.
 Increased awareness of elder abuse identification and reporting, and the rights of individuals in skilled nursing facilities and residential care facilities for the elderly, is needed to help reduce abuse and ensure rights are protected.
 Education on emergency preparedness is essential to ensure safety of older adults during earthquakes, floods, and increasing incidents of wildfires and power outages.

-Objective Projected Start Date Projected End Date Update Status A. Elder Abuse Prevention, Education and Training: Valley Caregiver Resource Center will provide 60 educational sessions on elder abuse for professionals, caregivers, and the public each fiscal year to increase elder abuse awareness and reporting.
+Objective Projected Start Date Projected End Date Update Status A. Elder Abuse Prevention, Education and Training: Valley Caregiver Resource Center will provide 18 educational sessions on elder abuse for professionals, caregivers, and the public each fiscal year to increase elder abuse awareness and reporting.
 7/1/2020 6/30/2024 7/1/2020- 6/30/2021: 17 sessions conducted.
-7/1/22 to 3/31/23 34 sessions B. Long-Term Care Ombudsman Program: Valley Caregiver Resource Center will visit Skilled Nursing Facilities in Fresno and Madera counties quarterly, as COVID-19 visiting restrictions permit, to provide residents with routine access to trained Ombudsmen, who will inform residents of their rights and seek resolution to identified issues.
+7/1/21- 3/31/22: 14 sessions conducted.
+B. Long-Term Care Ombudsman Program: Valley Caregiver Resource Center will visit Skilled Nursing Facilities in Fresno and Madera counties quarterly, as COVID-19 visiting restrictions permit, to provide residents with routine access to trained Ombudsmen, who will inform residents of their rights and seek resolution to identified issues.
 7/1/2020 6/30/2024 7/1/2020- 6/30/2021: 19 of 38 Skilled Nursing Facilities visited quarterly during pandemic.
-Fiscal Year: 2023- 2024-38 visits to Skilled Nursing Facilities C. Legal Assistance: Central California Legal Services will provide 1,200 hours of legal assistance each fiscal year to protect older adults from physical and financial abuse, unlawful evictions, unfair business and debt collection practices, and other issues affecting their rights.
+Fiscal year 2021-2022 in progress.
+C. Legal Assistance: Central California Legal Services will provide 700 hours of legal assistance each fiscal year to protect older adults from physical and financial abuse, unlawful evictions, unfair business and debt collection practices, and other issues affecting their rights.
 7/1/2020 6/30/2024 7/1/2020- 6/30/2021: 1,374 hours provided.
-To date: 7/1/22 to 3/31/23- 1,724 hours provided
+7/1/21-3/31/22: 1,355 hours provided.

 D. Disaster Preparedness: The Agency on Aging will increase the capability of older adults to effectively respond to an emergency through annual provision of FEMA preparedness checklists and brochures to its case management and home-delivered meals clients.
 The Agency will also observe National Preparedness Month each September through posting of FEMA public service announcements on its Web site and ongoing updates to the Agency's "Be Safe" Web page, including links to resources in multiple languages.
-When COVID-19 precautions for older adults are lifted, the Agency on Aging's Advisory Council will plan and provide five peer-to-peer presentations on disaster preparedness for older adults each fiscal year.
-7/1/2020 6/30/2024 In progress
+When COVID-19 precautions for older adults are lifted, the Agency on Aging's Advisory Council will plan and provide five peer-to-peer presentations on 7/1/2020 6/30/2024 In progress Advisory Council will plan and provide five peer-to-peer presentations on disaster preparedness for older adults each fiscal year.